Bad Credit Car Finance

-How will being in a debt solution, or bankrupt, affect my chances of getting car finance?
+How will being in a debt solution, or bankrupt, affect your chances of getting car finance?

 How does being in a debt solution affect my credit score?

-Why is my credit score important when I apply for car finance?
+Why is a credit score important when applying for car finance?

-How does being in a debt solution or bankrupt affect my application for car finance?
+How does a debt solution affect your application for car finance?

 Now let’s look at what happens when you’ve been made bankrupt.

-Once you’re discharged, which is usually after a year, there’s nothing stopping you from applying then.
-But, your credit score will be low, and that means it will be difficult to find a lender and access the best rates – at least until your credit score starts to improve.
+But once you’ve been discharged from your bankruptcy - usually after a year - there’s nothing stopping you from applying then.
+But, your credit score will be low and the bankruptcy will still be on your credit file, which means it will be difficult to find a lender and access the best rates – at least until your credit score starts to improve.

 Visit our guide on how to improve your credit score.

 How to apply for car finance with Zuto